-Paddle boarder, 43, feared drowned in Martha’s Vineyard pond next to Obama mansion
+Paddle boarder’s body pulled from Martha’s Vineyard pond next to Obama mansion

+Missing paddle boarder’s body pulled from Martha’s Vineyard pond next to Obama mansion

 The man’s paddle board and hat were recovered on Sunday after another paddle boarder saw him go underwater

-A paddle boarder who went missing on Sunday in a Martha’s Vineyard pond near President Barack Obama’s residence is now presumed dead.
+Authorities have recovered the body of a paddle boarder who went missing in a Martha’s Vineyard pond near President Barack Obama’s residence.

 Police in Edgartown, Massachusetts, confirmed on Monday that the search for an unidentified 43-year-old African American man has been called off, the Martha’s Vineyard’s Times reports.

-Massachusetts State Police said in a statement that authorities responded around 7.40pm on Sunday to the emergency at the town’s Great Pond, located in the vicinity of the 30-acre waterfront Turkeyland Cove estate that the Obamas bought in 2019.
+Massachusetts State Police said in a statement that authorities responded around 7.40pm on Sunday to the emergency at the town’s Great Pond, located in the vicinity of a 30-acre waterfront Turkeyland Cove estate that the Obamas bought in 2019.

-Another paddle boarder who was with the man now feared dead on the pond told authorities that he saw the man struggle to stay on the surface and then go underwater.
+Another paddleboarder who was with the victim on the pond told authorities that he saw the man struggle to stay on the surface and then go underwater.

+His paddle board and hat were found later that day.
+Several agencies from neighbouring areas and the US Coast Guard aided in the search and rescue before efforts were paused on Monday morning.

+“After several hours of searching last night, efforts to locate the missing paddle boarder were unsuccessful and the operation was paused to allow dive teams, flight crews, and other responders to re-equip and assess next steps.
+Search assets are currently resuming operations at this time,” MSP said in a statement.

 This is a developing story ... check again for updates.